-- Double Performance - Professional Practice
+- Double Performance

-Politica in Practice Service
+- · Professional Practice

-- Politics in Popular Song
+- · Politics in Popular Song

 - Composition

-- The Politics of Performance
+- · The Politics of Performance

 - · Traditional Irish Music

-- · Music and Medicine
+- Music and Medicine

 Music Performance 3 yrs (W310)

 ABB plus successful audition.

 There are no specific subject requirements to study Music Performance.
 However, applicants being considered for entry are required to submit a video audition demonstrating a wide ranging ability of their musical performance style.